 Master of Science in Nursing Degree Program

-The College of Nursing offers the Master of Science in Nursing (MSN) degree with emphasis areas: family nurse practitioner and psychiatric mental health nurse practitioner.
+The School of Leadership and Advanced Nursing Practice offers the Master of Science in Nursing (MSN) degree with emphasis areas: family nurse practitioner and psychiatric mental health nurse practitioner.

-The College of Nursing adheres to the university policies with regard to the admission of graduate students.
+The school adheres to the university policies with regard to the admission of graduate students.
 In a limited number of cases, conditional admission may be granted to applicants who do not meet the minimum requirements.
 Members of all underrepresented groups are strongly encouraged to apply.
 In addition to meeting the university requirements for admission to graduate study, the master's program applicant must have:

 - Baccalaureate in Nursing from an institution accredited by the National League for Nursing Commission for Nursing Education Accreditation (formerly NLNAC)or the Commission on Collegiate Nursing Education;

 - 3.0 or higher grade point average (GPA) in undergraduate nursing courses

 - Submitted official scores from the Graduate Record Examination (GRE) including score of 3.0 or higher on the analytical section;